-Advantages of psychometric assessments in recruitment
+Advantages of psychometric tests for recruitment

 Psychometric assessments are intended to provide objective, measurable data to assist recruiters in making informed job decisions.
-Psychometric assessments show candidates’ IQ levels, values, behaviours, and motivations.
-In other words, personality tests may help recruiters understand why and how a candidate could act in a certain way, for as during a difficult sales call or when working with a team.
+Psychometric assessments show candidates’ IQ levels, values, behaviors, and motivations.
+In other words, personality tests may help recruiters understand why and how a candidate could act in a certain way, for example during a difficult sales call or when working with a team.

-- Anticipating employee behaviour at work
+1. Anticipating employee behavior at work

-- Spotting leadership talent in organisation
+2. Spotting leadership talent in organization

-- Exploring aptitude and abilities of candidates and existing employees
+3. Exploring aptitude and abilities of candidates and existing employees

-- Assessing emotional intelligence of candidates
+4. Assessing emotional intelligence of candidates